prkumar/uplink/docs/source/index.rst

 A Quick Walkthrough, with GitHub API v3:
 ========================================
-Using decorators and function annotations, turn your Python class into a self-describing consumer of your favorite HTTP webservice:
+Turn a Python class into a self-describing consumer of your favorite HTTP webservice, using method decorators and function annotations:

 .. code-block:: python

     from uplink import *

+    # To define common request metadata, you can decorate the class
+    # rather than each method separately.
     @headers({"Accept": "application/vnd.github.v3.full+json"})
     class GitHub(Consumer):